mmlacak/crochess/docs/source/libcc/ccpiece.rst

     both are bright or dim.

-    Stars have shade (bright, dim); if any given piece is not a Star function returns :c:`false`.
+    Stars have shade (bright, dim); if any given piece is not a Star function returns :c:data:`false`.

     :param pe_1: A piece.
     :param pe_2: The other piece.
-    :returns: :c:`true` if given pieces have the same shade, :c:`false` otherwise.
+    :returns: :c:data:`true` if given pieces have the same shade, :c:data:`false` otherwise.

 .. c:function:: bool cc_piece_is_opposite( CcPieceEnum pe_1, CcPieceEnum pe_2 )

     Function checks if two given pieces of the same type are in opposite color (dark, light), or shade (dim, bright) to each other.

-    Pieces with no color and no shade always return :c:`false`;
+    Pieces with no color and no shade always return :c:data:`false`;
     these are :c:`CC_PE_None`, Monolith pieces.

-    Shades and colors belong to different types of pieces, so will always yield :c:`false`.
+    Shades and colors belong to different types of pieces, so will always yield :c:data:`false`.

     :param pe_1: A piece.
     :param pe_2: The other piece.
-    :returns: :c:`true` if given pieces have the same type, but opposite color or shade, :c:`false` otherwise.
+    :returns: :c:data:`true` if given pieces have the same type, but opposite color or shade, :c:data:`false` otherwise.

 .. c:function:: bool cc_piece_has_same_owner( CcPieceEnum pe_1, CcPieceEnum pe_2 )